rogelioprieto/linux-tips/_posts/2020-05-21-github_setup_using_command_line.md

 git push -u origin master
 ```

 ## Option 2.
-Push an existing repository from the command line
+Push an existing repository from the command line.
 git remote add origin https://github.com/rogelioprieto/test.git
 git push -u origin master

+## Option 3.
+Import code from another repository.
+You can initialize this repository with code from a Subversion, Mercurial, or TFS project.